From Political Refugee to Advocate for Adolescent Health

 “I’m interested in understanding how youth and young adults move between their digital and physical lives to cultivate their health behaviors,” he said.
 “I’m learning what people require in order to feel close to solutions that provide health, healing, and positive well-being.
 What’s considered valuable information will shape the future of health equity.
 As technology advances, feeling better should not come at a cost of being exploited, especially for marginalized and vulnerable communities.”

-He says he finds inspiration in U-M’s strong interdisciplinary research which is exemplified in the CSHD’s staff, faculty and students who represent nursing, public health, epidemiology, social work and various specialties.
+He says he finds inspiration in Michigan’s strong interdisciplinary research which is exemplified in the CSHD’s staff, faculty and students who represent nursing, public health, epidemiology, social work and various specialties.

 “It’s so impressive how much knowledge exists and the discovery that is capable in a place like U-M,” said Tanaka.